NRI Income Tax & Compliance

 What Are the Components of Form 15CA?

-• Part B: If the amount is more than INR 5,00,000 and under Section 197/195(2)/196(3) of the IT ACT, the assessing officer issued a certificate, then this part needs to be filled out in the form.
+• Part B: If the amount is more than INR 5,00,000 and falls under Section 197/195(2)/196(3) of the IT ACT, and the assessing officer issued a certificate, then this part must be filled out in the form.

 • Part C: If the remittance amount is more than INR 5,00,000 and the remittance is taxable under the IT Act.
 In addition, the CA provided Form 15CB.